Behind the Lines (Genesis song)

-"Behind the Lines" is a song by the English progressive rock band Genesis, from their 1980 album Duke.
+"Behind the Lines" is an art-rock song by the English progressive rock band Genesis, which appears as the opening track on their 1980 album Duke.
 The group's drummer and vocalist Phil Collins released a re-recorded version on his first solo album Face Value in February 1981.

 Different versions

-The Genesis version of the track is a dramatic art-rock piece, while the Collins' version is lighter and played in a funk style.
-Lyrically, the song is about pleading to a former lover, a subject that fitted smoothly into Collins' post-divorce solo album.
-There were a few minor changes to the words, however.

 Collins revealed on the Classic Albums documentary on Face Value that his solo remake came about after "recording 'Behind the Lines', we ran the tape back at double speed and suddenly this other song appeared".
 Collins then set out to re-record the song on Face Value as a Michael Jackson Off the Wall-era disco track featuring the Earth, Wind and Fire horn section, the Phenix Horns.

 An edited version appeared as the B-side to "Turn It On Again", the lead single from Duke.
 This version is billed as "Behind the Lines – Part 2", as it edited out the long instrumental introduction to the song, and is in essence the second half of the original recording.